-The ATO will treat a changed partnership as a reconstituted continuing entity if the original partnership agreement incorporated a provision for a change in membership of the partnership and the following factors apply:
+In Australia, the ATO will treat a changed partnership as a reconstituted continuing entity if the original partnership agreement incorporated a provision for a change in membership of the partnership and a number of factors are met.
+In other circumstances, where an existing partner retires or a new partner is admitted, the partnership is deemed to cease and a new partnership created.
+This requires two tax returns to be lodged in the income year the change occurs, among other steps.

 Method of accounting

-If the practice consists solely of the income producing activities of the partners, then the cash method of accounting should be adopted.
+For Australian entities, if the practice consists solely of the income producing activities of the partners, then the cash method of accounting should be adopted.
 If the practice is conducting an accounting business with multiple employees, then the accruals method of accounting is most likely to be appropriate.

-The ATO’s view is that, with the exception of a partnership carrying on an activity without a reasonable expectation of profit or gain, a general law partnership carries on an enterprise and may register for GST from the time it is formed.
+Further, in Australia, the ATO’s view is that, with the exception of a partnership carrying on an activity without a reasonable expectation of profit or gain, a general law partnership carries on an enterprise and may register for GST from the time it is formed.
 Upon formation, the partners each acquire an interest in the entity.
 The partners’ consideration for their interests can include capital contributions or the promise to provide services, labour or skills.

-Individual partners can claim a deduction for personal superannuation contributions made to a complying superannuation fund, subject to conditions, including capping concessional contributions to $25,000.
+In Australia, individual partners can claim a deduction for personal superannuation contributions made to a complying superannuation fund, subject to conditions, including capping concessional contributions to $25,000.

 Alternatively, individual partners can set up administration companies to provide themselves with access to employer-sponsored superannuation contributions, as long as the company is established for the purpose of providing employer-sponsored superannuation benefits for professional practitioners.
 Individuals automatically include an amount equal to the sum of any excess concessional contributions in their assessable income but can claim a non-refundable tax offset equal to 15 per cent of their excess concessional contributions.